RecordsKeeper/multichain/docs/source/miningwindows.rst

 Connecting to RecordsKeeper Blockchain on Windows
 -------------------------------------------------

-The RecordsKeeper Testnet Blockchain is avaialble for the users to Develop and Deploy applications over RecordsKeeper Blockchain, XRK Testnet tokens do not hold any value and are only avaialble for testing.
+The RecordsKeeper Testnet blockchain is avaialble for users to develop and deploy applications on the RecordsKeeper blockchain.
+XRK Testnet tokens do not hold any value and are only available for testing.
 You can earn XRK tokens from RecordsKeeper Mainnet mining.

-Now to connect to the RecordsKeeper Blockchain, first go into the directory where you have downloaded “recordskeeper-windows-1.0.0.zip” and then open command line terminal from that location:
+Now, to connect to the RecordsKeeper blockchain, first go into the directory where you have downloaded “recordskeeper-windows-1.0.0.zip” and then open the command line terminal from that location:

 **RecordsKeeper Testnet**